-At this point, several of you have been playing games on your Nintendo Switch daily since it was delivered to your doorstep and it's probably starting to look a little funky.
+At this point, several of you have been playing your favorite Switch games daily since it was delivered to your doorstep and the console is probably starting to look a little funky.
 It's OK. you're not alone.
-We've all been playing for hours at a time and managed to get food, sweat, germs, and all manner of things stuck to our Switch and it really needs a good scrubbing (not literally).
+We've all been playing for hours at a time and managed to get food, sweat, germs, and all manner of things stuck to our Switch and it really needs a good scrubbing (but not literally).

 It's fairly easy to clean the Nintendo Switch, Switch OLED, or Switch Lite.
 However, there are a few things you should be careful with, like the screen.
 It's not like any other mobile console gaming screen.
 It's more like a smartphone or tablet.
 You can't use chemicals and you should always use a microfiber cloth when possible.
 Here's how to clean your Nintendo Switch.